 Energy and Water Efficiency

 Swap out old appliances for Energy Star models to save on electricity.
 Insulate your home and seal drafts around windows or doors.
-Low-flow showerheads and fixing leaky faucets help cut water bills, supporting budget-friendly retirement.
+Low-flow showerheads and fixing leaky faucets help cut water bills, supporting a budget-friendly retirement.

 Subsidized Programs